mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 Whether scholar, skald, or scoundrel, a bard weaves magic through words and music to inspire allies, demoralize foes, manipulate minds, create illusions, and even heal wounds.

-Music and Magic
+## Music and Magic
 In the worlds of D&D, words and music are not just vibrations of air, but vocalizations with power all their own.
 The bard is a master of song, speech, and the magic they contain.
 Bards say that the multiverse was spoken into existence, that the words of the gods gave it shape, and that echoes of these primordial Words of Creation still resound throughout the cosmos.
 The music of bards is an attempt to snatch and harness those echoes, subtly woven into their spells and powers.

 The greatest strength of bards is their sheer versatility.
 Many bards prefer to stick to the sidelines in combat, using their magic to inspire their allies and hinder their foes from a distance.
 But bards are capable of defending themselves in melee if necessary, using their magic to bolster their swords and armor.
 Their spells lean toward charms and illusions rather than blatantly destructive spells.
 They have a wide-ranging knowledge of many subjects and a natural aptitude that lets them do almost anything well.
 Bards become masters of the talents they set their minds to perfecting, from musical performance to esoteric knowledge.

-Learning from Experience
+## Learning from Experience
 True bards are not common in the world.
 Not every minstrel singing in a tavern or jester cavorting in a royal court is a bard.
 Discovering the magic hidden in music requires hard study and some measure of natural talent that most troubadours and jongleurs lack.
 It can be hard to spot the difference between these performers and true bards, though.
 A bard’s life is spent wandering across the land gathering lore, telling stories, and living on the gratitude of audiences, much like any other entertainer.
 But a depth of knowledge, a level of musical skill, and a touch of magic set bards apart from their fellows.

 Only rarely do bards settle in one place for long, and their natural desire to travel—to find new tales to tell, new skills to learn, and new discoveries beyond the horizon—makes an adventuring career a natural calling.
 Every adventure is an opportunity to learn, practice a variety of skills, enter long-forgotten tombs, discover lost works of magic, decipher old tomes, travel to strange places, or encounter exotic creatures.
 Bards love to accompany heroes to witness their deeds firsthand.
 A bard who can tell an awe-inspiring story from personal experience earns renown among other bards.
 Indeed, after telling so many stories about heroes accomplishing mighty deeds, many bards take these themes to heart and assume heroic roles themselves.

-Bard
+---

-Music is the fruit of the divine tree that vibrates with the Words of Creation.
+> _Music is the fruit of the divine tree that vibrates with the Words of Creation.
 But the question I ask you is, can a bard go to the root of this tree?
 Can one tap into the source of that power?
-Ah, then what manner of music they would bring to this world!
+Ah, then what manner of music they would bring to this world!_
-— Fletcher Danairia, master bard
+> _—Fletcher Danairia, master bard_

 Bards bring levity during grave times; they impart wisdom to offset ignorance; and they make the ridiculous seem sublime.
 Bards are preservers of ancient history, their songs and tales perpetuating the memory of great events down through time—knowledge so important that it is memorized and passed along as oral history, to survive even when no written record remains.